DE1-Engineering-Mathematics/module-resources/notes/3-matrices.md

 <br><br>

 #### Calculating the determinant of a (3$\times$3) matrix
-In order to calculate the determinant of a $(3\times 3)$-matrix, choose \textit{any} row or column.
+In order to calculate the determinant of a $(3\times 3)$-matrix, choose *any* row or column.
 Then, multiply each entry by its corresponding cofactor, and add the three products.
 This gives the determinant.<br><br>

 **Example** - to show that *any* row or column may be used take matrix $A$:<br><br>